simulation-tree/unmanaged/README.md

 Span<byte> allocationBytes = allocation.AsSpan<byte>();
 allocation.Dispose();
 ```
-These can be created with the `Allocations` static class as well, in the form of unsafe pointers:
+These can also be created with the `Allocations` static class as well, in the form of unsafe pointers:
 ```cs
 public struct Player
 {